Symbolism, Imagery, Allegory

 Malvolio's fantasy of fondling "some rich jewel" is a bit different.
 For Malvolio, a servant who desperately wants to marry up so he can boss people around, jewels signify power, not love.
 Consider this passage where Malvolio daydreams about what it would be like to have more authority than Sir Toby if he married the Countess Olivia:

-out for him: I frown the while; and perchance wind
+make out for him.
+I frown the while, and perchance

 Here, Malvolio is about to say that he would act disinterested in Toby by "play[ing]" with his steward's chain (a chain worn by stewards to signify their status as head servant) while Toby bows before him.
 (We know that Malvolio walks around fondling his steward's chain because Sir Toby tells him to "go rub" it with "crumbs" in Act 2, Scene 3.
 You can read more about this quote under the theme of "Society and Class.")
 But, in his fantasy, Malvolio quickly corrects himself – if he was married to Olivia, he wouldn't be wearing a menial steward's chain.
 So, Malvolio replaces the chain with "some rich jewel," a much more appropriate symbol of his status in this fantasy.
 Of course, the text also implies that Malvolio's constant "rub[bing]" and "play[ing]" with his chain and the make-believe jewel suggests that Malvolio is more excited about power more than anything else.